Hospice and Palliative Care

 Improved quality of life: Hospice care can help improve the quality of life for terminally ill patients.
 This care can relieve pain and other symptoms, allowing patients to live as comfortably as possible.

-Care for loved ones: Hospice care also provides support to loved ones of those who are terminally ill.
+Care for loved ones: Hospice care also provides support to the loved ones of those who are terminally ill.
 This care can help caregivers cope with the stress and sadness of watching a loved one die.

 The four levels of hospice care